 Cumberland Island: The Wild, Hidden Gem of the South

-But if you haven’t heard of Cumberland, you are not alone – it’s one of the best kept secrets in the continental United States: over 36,000 acres of pristine and wild land that stretches along the southernmost tip of Georgia.
+But if you haven’t heard of Cumberland, you are not alone – it’s one of the best-kept secrets in the continental United States: over 36,000 acres of pristine and wildland that stretches along the southernmost tip of Georgia.
 The National Park Service protects it and visiting the island is limited but possible.

-There are 3 primary ways to visit Cumberland Island.
+Three primary ways to experience Cumberland Island

 Rates are -- Adults: $28; Seniors 62 and over: $26; Children 15 years and under: $18; Park admissions fee: $7; Lands and Legacies Island Van Tour per person: $45